• About

 Conclusion

 Kidney disease is a silent killer that can go undetected until it’s too late.
-By recognizing the basic signs that your kidney is not functioning properly, you can take proactive steps to protect your health.
+By recognising the basic signs that your kidneys are not functioning correctly, you can take proactive steps to protect your health.
 Remember, prevention is key, and early detection can make all the difference in preventing kidney disease from progressing.

 Tags: ElectrolyteKidneyKidney Disease Symptoms